Digital Radio in the Republic of Ireland: Digital Satellite

 A number of public and private radio services from Ireland are available nationwide on both Saorsat and Sky where 99% of geographic coverage is possible.

 Internet Radio

 A number of public and private radio services are available across the state from broadband internet and mobile phone networks receivable on smartphones, Internet radio devices and smart speakers.

 Digital Audio Broadcasting

+The national (though less than 50 % coverage) DAB operated by RTEN/2RN closed in March 2021.
+The extra RTE Digital stations created for DAB (largely automated)remained on Satellite and DVB-T. They were to close in November 2023 and will finally close in December 2025.
+These are RTÉ Radio 1 Extra, RTÉ 2XM, RTÉ Pulse and RTÉjr Radio.

+Digital Audio Broadcasting in Ireland is due to be trialled for 12 months beginning Spring 2025 by Fáilte DAB.

+Both Wireless Ireland and Bauer Media Audio Ireland have announced plans to operate services on the platform.